LankyWhisper624/WV-Discord/rules.md

 3. The above rule also applies to nicknames.
 1 day warning, 3 days kicked.
 4. Punishment for rulebreaking is at moderator discretion.
 Minor offenses will usually grant you a warning and/or a short mute.
 Major offenses will result in a temporary mute, and in more extreme cases a kick or a ban.
 5. If you are kicked, you *can* rejoin the server.
 However, if you abuse this, __you will be banned.__
+6. Be nice to each other.
+No profanity, and no offensive words. \(n-word, gay in a derrogatory way, etc.\)

 ## Rules for plugging other servers
 1. Do not plug other servers.
 Doing so will earn you a warning.